GaioCatullo/Arduino-ECG-SPO2-TFT/README.md

-The display used is 320 x 240 pixel or 340 x 240 pixel As driver the library used in Simple ILI9341.h and Simple ILI9341.ccp both files are in the project.
+The display used is 320 x 240 pixel As driver the library used in Simple ILI9341.h and Simple ILI9341.ccp both files are in the project.
 All libraries used in this project are included in the project.